Rangi42/polishedcrystal/README.md

 * No badge boosts to stats or types
 * New default player names
 * Graveler, Kadabra, Machoke, and Haunter evolve by level-up instead of trading
+* Poliwhirl, Slowpoke, Onix, Seadra, Scyther, and Porygon evolve by held item instead of trading

 ## To do: